ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 #### TORA\_ENV ( optional )

 This environment variable will affect the log level.
-The default is production, changing it to other values will generate more detailed logs.
+The default setting is production, changing it to other values will generate more detailed logs.

 ```bash
 TORA_ENV=production